 The participants will have the opportunity to express any assistance that IATA can help with by interacting with Captain Roger Quinn, UPS Director of Training,

-Table Host: Captain Roger Quinn, UPS Director of Training, UPS & Yann Renier, Head, Training and Qualification, IATA
+Table Host: Stefan Thilo Schmidt, Head, Recruitment & Pilot School, Standards and Supervision, Lufthansa Group & Roger Quinn, Director, Flight Training, UPS & Yann Renier, Head, Training and Qualification, IATA

 In various areas of the world, we are facing a capacity crisis both with airports (ground and approach) and enroute airspace.

 In order to be able to meet the demand for air travelers, action needs to be taken today.

 Inability to absorb this demand may cause the many economic and social benefits that air connectivity brings to be lost, in detriment to the World economy.
 How can the Industry work in a cooperative manner to ensure a greater understanding by authorities, regulators, and stakeholders of the need to take action to ensure capacity is improved in a cost-efficient manner, to future-proof the system in the air and on the ground for air passenger growth?

 Table Hosts: Klaus Froese, Chief Executive Officer of Hub Frankfurt, Deutsche Lufthansa & Sergio Fernandez, Regional Director, APCS Europe, IATA

 As the aviation industry continues to evolve, and the need for improved capacity is made more evident, IATA is concerned that we are losing sight of one of the basic requirements, namely collaboration.

 As ICAO moves toward completing the standards for SWIM, TBO, and FF-ICE, there is one important module that will play a key role, CDM or “Collaborative Decision Making”.

 Although fairly straight forward, the actual CDM process has taken an interesting turn.